hassan-obeid/tr_b_causal_2020/references/organization/_05-Requirements.md

 What does this presentation mean for the audience?
 What can they now do that may have been mysterious / hard before?
 How do we want the audience's behavior change as a result of this presentation?
+   - We want them to check out our paper and github repo to see additional details.
+   The presentation is an advertisement not a sufficient / stand-alone teaching tool.
+   - We want them to use (and be able to use) our proposed causal inference workflow.

 ### <ins>Actual work/code:<ins>
 1. Public notebooks: